 While losing streaks are not controllable, the size of the account drawdown is.
 It is controlled by selecting an amount to be risked per trade.

-The following table shows the size of a worst case scenario losing streak for each of the five Natural Trading Styles.
+The following table shows the likely size of a longest losing streak scenario for each of the five Natural Trading Styles.
 Note that these numbers, while based in statistics, are not absolutes.
 It is also statistically possible for smaller losing streaks to come in close proximity further complicating the calculation of a worst case max drawdown.